 Please reference the product catalog pages for proper deduct measurements for specific roller options.

 Does the application call for any special options?

 - Waterproof (WA)

 - Brake (BR)

 - Grooves (P2- standard @ 50/32 mm)

-- Please reference catalog pages for options for each roller model.
+Please reference the product catalog pages for options for each roller model.
 Options do vary by model.